2010–11 California Golden Bears men's basketball team

 The 2010–11 California Golden Bears men's basketball team represented the University of California, Berkeley in the 2010–11 NCAA Division I men's basketball season.
 This was head coach Mike Montgomery's third season at California.
-The Golden Bears played their home games at Haas Pavilion and participate in the Pacific-10 Conference.
+The Golden Bears played their home games at Haas Pavilion and participated in the Pacific-10 Conference.
 The Golden Bears finished the season 18–15, 10–8 in Pac-10 play.
 They lost to USC in the quarterfinals Pac-10 tournament.
-They were invited to the 2011 National Invitation Tournament before losing in the second round by Colorado.
+They were invited to the 2011 National Invitation Tournament before losing in the second round to Colorado.